Dandandooo/Dandandooo/README.md

 # Hello!
 Welcome to my ReadMe
 ### Some stuff about me
+I am a student and researcher studying at the University of Illinois at Urbana Champaign.

 **Favorite Language:** Python (since 2014)<br/>
 **First Language:** Lua (2013)